Adversarial Robustness for Code: Adversarial Training for Code

-\paragraph{Adversarial training} As discussed earlier, the goal of adversarial training~\cite{madry2018towards, wong18a, sinha2018certifiable, raghunathan2018certified} is to minimize the expected adversarial loss (\Eqref{adversarial_expected_loss}, \Secref{overview}).
 In practice, as we have no access to the underlying distribution but only to the dataset $\dataset$, the expected adversarial loss is approximated by \textit{adversarial risk} (which training aims to minimize):

 Intuitively, instead of training on the original samples in~$\dataset$, we train on the worst perturbation of each sample.
 Here, $\mods \subseteq \Delta(x)$ denotes an ordered sequence of modifications while $x + \mods$ denotes a new input obtained by applying each modification $\delta \in \mods$ to $x$.
 Recall that each input $x=\langle p, l \rangle$ is a tuple of a program $p$ and a position $l$ in that program for which we will make a prediction.
 Applying a modification $\delta\colon \sX\!\rightarrow\!\sX$ to an input $x$ corresponds to generating both a~new program as well as updating the position $l$ if needed (e.g., in case the modification inserted or reordered program statements).
 That is, $\delta$ can modify \emph{all} positions in $p$, not only those for which a prediction is made.
 Further, note that the sequence of modifications $\mods \subseteq \Delta(x)$ is computed for each $x$ separately, rather than having the same set of modifications applied to all samples in $\dataset$.